Welcome the Aikite Website

 Methods of Training; Three distinct methods of controlling an opponent

-- Method One -- Karate jutsu method of relying primarily on atemi (blocking, strikes and kicks to any of the body's pressure points).
+- Method One -- Te-jutsu method of relying primarily on atemi (blocking, strikes and kicks to any of the body's pressure points).

-- Method Two -- Aikite method of combining atemi with aiki timing to techniques as contained in the Okinawan Karate Kata
+- Method Two -- Aikite method of combining atemi with aiki timing to Okinawa-te techniques.

 Method One is geared toward beginning students.
 Atemi is applied full force, and the joints are attacked with simple, straightforward movements.
 These techniques are good for basic training.
 Method two techniques, combining atemi and aiki timing are suitable for intermediate level students.
 The emphasis is less on devastating control of an opponent, and more on complicated pins that stretch an opponent's joints and limbs.
 Method Three techniques reduce the movement to a minimum and control the opponent's force and intent to defeat himself.